 Step 3: Implementation

-The scope of this project consisted of a logo, brand identity and a style guide.
-They are the foundational design elements needed to successfully implement the brand in market.
+The scope of this project consisted of a logo, brand identity and style guide.
+The foundational design elements needed to successfully implement the brand in market.

 Credits: Frank Casera – Creative & Design Director, Brand Strategy.